muraliThokala/sdk-nrf/samples/wifi/ble_coex/README.rst

 Configuration options
 =====================

-The following sample-specific Kconfig options are used in this sample (located in :file:`samples/wifi/ble_coex/Kconfig`):
+The following sample-specific Kconfig options are used in this sample (located in :file:`samples/wifi/thread_coex/Kconfig`):

 .. _CONFIG_COEX_SEP_ANTENNAS:

 CONFIG_COEX_SEP_ANTENNAS
-   This option specifies whether the antennas are shared or separate for Bluetooth and WLAN.
+   This option specifies whether the antennas are shared or separate for Wi-Fi and Thread.

 .. _CONFIG_TEST_TYPE_WLAN_ONLY:

 CONFIG_TEST_TYPE_WLAN_ONLY
-   This option enables the WLAN test type.
+   This option enables the Wi-Fi test type.

-.. _CONFIG_TEST_TYPE_BLE_ONLY:
+.. _CONFIG_TEST_TYPE_OT_ONLY:

-CONFIG_TEST_TYPE_BLE_ONLY
+CONFIG_TEST_TYPE_OT_ONLY
-   This option enables the Bluetooth LE test type.
+   This option enables the Thread test type.

-.. _CONFIG_TEST_TYPE_WLAN_BLE:
+.. _CONFIG_TEST_TYPE_WLAN_OT:

-CONFIG_TEST_TYPE_WLAN_BLE
+CONFIG_TEST_TYPE_WLAN_OT
-   This option enables concurrent WLAN and Bluetooth LE tests.
+   This option enables concurrent Wi-Fi and Thread tests.

-.. _CONFIG_WIFI_TEST_DURATION:

-CONFIG_WIFI_TEST_DURATION
-   This option sets the Wi-Fi test duration in milliseconds.

-.. _CONFIG_BLE_TEST_DURATION:
+.. _CONFIG_COEX_TEST_DURATION:

-CONFIG_BLE_TEST_DURATION
+CONFIG_COEX_TEST_DURATION
-   This option sets the Bluetooth test duration in milliseconds.
+   This option sets the Wi-Fi/Thread/both test duration in milliseconds.

-.. _CONFIG_INTERVAL_MIN:

-CONFIG_INTERVAL_MIN
-   This option sets the Bluetooth minimum connection interval (each unit is 1.25 milliseconds).

-.. _CONFIG_INTERVAL_MAX:

-CONFIG_INTERVAL_MAX
-   This option sets the Bluetooth maximum connection interval (each unit is 1.25 milliseconds).

-.. _CONFIG_STA_SAMPLE_SSID:
+.. _CONFIG_STA_SSID:

-CONFIG_STA_SAMPLE_SSID
+CONFIG_STA_SSID
-   This option specifies the SSID to connect.
+   This option specifies the SSID of Wi-Fi access point to connect.

-.. _CONFIG_STA_SAMPLE_PASSWORD:
+.. _CONFIG_STA_PASSWORD:

-CONFIG_STA_SAMPLE_PASSWORD
+CONFIG_STA_PASSWORD
-   This option specifies the passphrase (WPA2) or password WPA3 to connect.
+   This option specifies the Wi-Fi passphrase (WPA2) or password WPA3 to connect.

 .. _CONFIG_STA_KEY_MGMT_*:

 CONFIG_STA_KEY_MGMT_*
-   These options specify the key security option.
+   These options specify the Wi-Fi key security option.

-.. _CONFIG_BT_THROUGHPUT_FILE:

-CONFIG_BT_THROUGHPUT_FILE
-   This option selects the type of the throughput test.

-.. _CONFIG_BT_THROUGHPUT_DURATION:

-CONFIG_BT_THROUGHPUT_DURATION
-   This option sets the Bluetooth throughput test duration in milliseconds.

 Configuration files
 ===================